microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 GO
 ```

 Notice this is the same script, except database compatibility of 150 is used.
-This time, the query processor in SQL Server will enable table variable deferred compilation to use a better query plan.
+This time, the query processor in SQL Server will enable table variable deferred compilation which allows for a possible improved query plan choice.

 Run the script and choose the SQL Server container connection.
-Go through the same steps as in Step 8 to analyze the results.
+Go through the same process as in previous steps to analyze the results.
 The script should execute far faster than before.
 Your speeds can vary but should be 15 seconds or less.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Post-Workshop example</p>

 As a **post workshop exercise** you can go through this activity in a Jupyter Notebook in Azure Data Studio, which contains a SQL Kernel.
-Use the **File** menu of Azure Data Studio (**Open File** option) to open the **03_IQP_Table_Variable.ipynb** Jupyter Notebook in the **sqlworkshops/SQLOnOpenShift/sqlonopenshift/iqp/03_performance** folder.
+Use the **File** menu of Azure Data Studio (**Open File** option) to open the **03_IQP_Table_Variable.ipynb** Jupyter Notebook in the **sqlworkshops/SQLOnOpenShift/sqlonopenshift/03_performance/iqp** folder.
 Follow the steps provided in the notebook to complete the activity.

 The SQL notebook experience looks similar to the following: